Expert advice to make sure you get the best from your green energy investment

 A COP of four means that for every 1kW of electrical energy used, 4kW of heat is generated.
 The higher the ratio, the more efficient the unit and the more efficient its heat delivery.
 To compare like with like, look for the seasonally adjusted indicator of performance (SCOP).
 This shows how effective heat pumps are on an annual basis.
 It indicates the ratio of the heat output to the supply of total electrical energy over the year.

 Some models provide both heating and cooling.
 These models tend to be more expensive.
 ‘The average cost of an air source heat pump for a three-bedroom detached house is between £8,000 and £10,000,’ says Max Halliwell, heat pump specialist at Mitsubishi Electric.
-An installation that meets qualifying criteria is able to benefit from financial incentives provided by the Renewable Heat Incentive (which closes to new applications at midnight on 31 March 2022).

 Running cost comparison

 Estimates from quote-comparison website Greenmatch show that for an average four-bedroom house with an ASHP, annual heating costs start at £759.
 ‘Compared to a gas boiler, an air-source heat pump requires a lot less input energy.
 But gas can be cheaper than electricity,’ says John Taylor, managing director of Enhabit.
 Improve your home’s thermal envelope by ensuring the building is airtight and well-insulated.
 This reduces demand on the heat pump and keep the running costs in check.